 84 Pillared Cenotaph – Chaurasi Khambo ki Chhatri

 one day My one day tour plan of Bundi came to an end at Chaurasi Khambo ki Chhatri.
 Also known as 84 Pillared Cenotaph, it is a trick to count all the 84 pillars of the cenotaph.
 I couldn’t count all 84 even after counting for two times.
-It was built by Rao Raja Anirudh in 1683 in honour of his nurse Deva under whose patronage, the king was raised.
+It was built by Rao Raja Anirudh in 1683 in honor of his nurse Deva under whose patronage, the king was raised.
 The cenotaph is also called Music Maharani Chhatri, however, I am not aware of the reason behind it.
-The monument is two-storeyed, adorned with wall carvings, paintings and 4 cenotaphs placed at all the four corners with a dome in the centre.
+The monument is two-storeyed, adorned with wall carvings, paintings, and 4 cenotaphs placed at all the four corners with a dome in the center.

 Time Taken – 30 minutes

 Ticket – Composite Ticket